 What is your favorite thing to do outside of work?

 I love to read non-fiction.
+Gardening in our vegetable garden is really relaxing and fun.
 I love golf (not play it, I am too terrible for that).
-But the skill that it takes to master that sport and compete week in and week out just awes me.
+But the skill that it takes to master that sport and compete week in and week out with the best players in the world is something that I really respect.
 I have even been to the Masters (which I heard is the toughest ticket in sports).
+I am a die hard Giants fan and “bleed Giants blue.”